freeCodeCamp/guide/src/pages/git/git-merge/index.md

 ```shell
 git merge new-features
 ```

+## Merge Conflict

+A merge conflict is when you make commits on separate branches that alter the same line in conflicting ways.
+Therefore Git will not know which version of the file to keep

+resulting in the error message:

+CONFLICT (content): Merge conflict in resumé.txt Automatic merge failed; fix conflicts and then commit the result.

+In the code editor Git uses markings to indicate the HEAD (master) version of the file and the other version of the file.

+<<<<<<< HEAD
+>>>>>>> OTHER
+From the code editor delete/update to resolve conflict and remove the special markings including the HEAD and OTHER file names, reload your file, then re add and recommit your changes.

 **Please Note:** if there are any uncommitted changes on your current branch, Git will not allow you to merge until all changes in your current branch have been committed.

 For more information about the `git merge` command and all available options, please refer to the <a href="https://git-scm.com/docs/git-merge" target="_blank" rel="nofollow">Git documentation</a>.